finos/tracdap/doc/deployment/authentication.rst

 ^^^^^^^^^^^^^^^^^^

 The basic provider uses HTTP basic authentication, which typically causes the browser authentication window to appear when users try to access pages in a browser.

-To use the basic provider, you must configure the TRAC user database.
-This is set up in the config section of the gateway config file.
-The provider must also be set up in the authentication section with protocol 'basic', it does not require any other properties.
+To use the basic provider you will need to enable TRAC's built in user database, by adding these settings into the *config* section of the gateway config file.

 .. code-block:: yaml